PayMeService/payme-jsapi/Readme.md

 var cardNumber = fields.create('cardNumber', cardNumberFieldOptions);
 ```

-The properties available for customization:
+The available properties for customization:

 Property        | Description
 ----------------| -------------
 `placeholder`   | Placeholder text for empty field
-`messages`      | Validation messages object, can have properties `required` and `invalid` (see [Field Event Object](#field-event-object) and [Examples page](https://paymeservice.github.io/payme-jsapi/))
+`messages`      | Validation messages object, can have `required` and `invalid` properties (see [Field Event Object](#field-event-object) and [Examples page](https://paymeservice.github.io/payme-jsapi/))
 `styles`        | CSS properties for "protected" fields (see [Field Styling](#field-styling))

 #### Field Styling

-Because the "protected" field are protected you can use only limited CSS properties and selectors:
+Because the "protected" fields are protected, you can use only limited CSS properties and selectors:

-White listed CSS properties:
+Whitelisted CSS properties:

 - `color`
 - `font-size`